Should I use cash or CPF to service housing loan?

 2) Lost Opportunity cost

 Upon selling your HDB home, you will need to return every penny you took from your CPF out to pay for your mortgage loan including accrued interest.
 Accrued Interest is what you would have earned in your CPF if you did not take the money out of your CPF account.
 This means that you would get very little cash from selling your home especially after changes to the Cash-Over-Valuation (COV) of resale flats.
 Furthermore, because the accrued interest component accumulates over time through compounding, the accrued interest is ever snowballing.
-The difference this time is that you are now the person responsible for funding the growth of your retirement funds instead of the government.
+The difference is that you are now the person responsible for funding the growth of your retirement funds instead of the government.

 Some positives to using CPF to pay for mortgage loan?

 The counter argument is that you could use the cash to get a better return than 2.5%-5% in the stocks market.
-However, that it is not a fair comparison because the interest from CPF is almost risk free while the stocks market carries a higher risk.
+However, that it is not a fair comparison because the interest from CPF is “almost” risk free while the stocks market carries a higher risk.
 It is not a fair apple to apple comparison.
-But if you are confident, then paying through CPF would indeed be the wiser choice.
+But if you are truly confident, then paying through CPF would indeed be the wiser choice.

 Having said all that, there are some merits to using the CPF to pay for your home.
 Singaporeans get to own a home without having to use much cash.
 This is especially important to families that are struggling with cash flows on a month to month basis.
 Of course, there is always a risk that the CPF is a giant ponzi scheme by the government and Singaporeans would lose everything, haha ;).
 You can never predict the next 40 years.